1. Setting up git-flow¶

 Here are a few tips on creating the most useful commit messages you can:

-• Be specific - If someone reads a commit that says “changes to backend”, the first thing we want to know is: what changes did you make!
+- Be specific - If someone reads a commit that says “changes to backend”, the first thing we want to know is: what changes did you make!
 By being as specific as possible, it makes it massively easier to trace back through a commit history and find where a particular feature was added (or conversely where it was broken!).
 For an example of this, think about “Add date filtering to /hello endpoint”.
 Now someone who’s wondering why the date filtering isn’t working can look through the history and immediately pick out the commit that they need!

-• Explain intent - We can see into the commit and look at what files you changed and how - the important thing to get across in your commit message is why you made the changes that you did.
+- Explain intent - We can see into the commit and look at what files you changed and how - the important thing to get across in your commit message is why you made the changes that you did.
 For instance, instead of saying “Changes to backend”, you could say “Increase backend timeout to prevent ephemeral issues”.

-• Be consistent - It’s not particularly important which specific format you use for your commits. whether you choose to phrase your commits like “Add x to y” or “Added x to y” (although there are endless debates online) doesn’t really make any change anything about anything!
+- Be consistent - It’s not particularly important which specific format you use for your commits. whether you choose to phrase your commits like “Add x to y” or “Added x to y” (although there are endless debates online) doesn’t really make any change anything about anything!
 As with the code itself, the important thing is to be consistent - choose an approach and stick to it (and make sure that other people stick to it as well).

-• When appropriate, include extra detail - There’s a standard format for git commits.
+When appropriate, include extra detail - There’s a standard format for git commits.
 They look like this:

-Now you can pass in `start_date` or `end_date` as query parameters to the `/hello`
+Add date filtering to /hello endpoint.
+Now you can pass in `start_date` or `end_date` as query parameters to the `/hello` endpoint and the results will be filtering accordingly.

 While the first line should be a brief summary of the changes, you can add additional info including a full description or any other salient points - simply add an empty line after the first one and put your description after that.

-SSH into the VM
+SSH into the VM¶

 Before getting stuck into it, make sure you’ve SSHed into your assigned VM - it’s got all the tools you’ll need for this pre-installed so all you need to do is follow the instructions from Section 0 and you’ll be good to go.